Anne Anlin Cheng

+Early life and education

 Cheng was born in Taipei, Taiwan, and immigrated to the United States at the age of twelve.
 Cheng graduated with a Bachelor's degree in English and Creative Writing from Princeton University in 1985, earned her Master's in English and Creative Writing at Stanford University in 1987, and received a PhD in Comparative Literature at University California, Berkeley in 1994.

+Research and publications

 Cheng's first book, The Melancholy of Race (2001), examined melancholia as the very process that forms racial identity the United States.
 The book weaves a thread between historic moments in the nation's legal system such as the Brown v.
 Board of Education US Supreme Court case, literature such as Maxine Hong Kingston's Woman Warrior, film such as Flower Drum Song, and conceptual artists such as Theresa Hak Kyung Cha.

-Her research often returns to some of the most famous yet misunderstood figures of the 20th century, such as Anna May Wong and Josephine Baker.
-Rather than characterize these highly visible "race beauties" as simply empowering or stereotypical, as more popular narratives of racial progress and uplift demand, Cheng asks readers to consider them as "severely compromised" and highly fabricated, aestheticized surfaces that trouble our sense of the human.
-Benjamin Kahan, Assistant Professor of English and Women's and Gender Studies at Louisiana State University, wrote of her second book Second Skin: Josephine Baker & the Modern Surface, "it might be easy to miss that this is a monumental work of scholarship, making major interventions into critical race theory and modernist studies."
+Her research often returns to 20th century figures such as Anna May Wong and Josephine Baker.
+Rather than characterize these highly visible "race beauties" as simply empowering or stereotypical, Cheng asks readers to consider them as "severely compromised" and highly fabricated, aestheticized surfaces that trouble our sense of the human.
+Benjamin Kahan, Professor of English and Women's and Gender Studies at Louisiana State University, wrote of her second book Second Skin: Josephine Baker & the Modern Surface, "it might be easy to miss that this is a monumental work of scholarship, making major interventions into critical race theory and modernist studies."

-Her most recent book, Ornamentalism (2019), aims to formulate the very first "feminist theory for the yellow woman."
+Her most recent book, Ornamentalism (2019), aims to formulate the first "feminist theory for the yellow woman."
 By centering her critique on the myth of the "yellow" woman rather than more politically correct, ameliorative terms such as Asian-American, Cheng hoped to address the painful and unspoken ways in which Asiatic femininity is constructed rather than necessarily claimed.
 In a review of the book, scholar Michelle Lee writes, "building on writers such as Mel Chen and Fred Moten, Cheng’s logic of ornamentalism suggests that objectification is no longer the threatening process which removes subjecthood, but rather prioritizes how objects become animated, highlighting how performances of liberation emerge from inorganic, inanimate places."
-Cheng's insights on the limitations of the subject-object binary in Ornamentalism continues lines of inquiry seen in Second Skin, radically disrupting familiar arguments that the Western gaze has reduced racialized subjects to mere fetish.
 In an interview with Shivani Radhakrishnan for BOMB Magazine, Cheng says, "I think there is obviously a very well-developed critique of the ways in which Western modernists have appropriated racial otherness in their aesthetics.
 And they’re right.
 Except, oftentimes the way that critique is offered ends up reproducing a sort of subject-object divide, so that the Western is a subject of intellectual intent who then takes advantage of the racial other who is an object and ready to be used in this way."